lailashahreen17/Bertelsmann-Arvato_Capstone_Project/README.md

 # Bertelsmann-Arvato_Capstone_Project

-## Introduction
+## Project Motivation
 This project applies Machine Learning algorithms to get information about potential customers out of demographic data.
 It is part of the Udacity Data Scientist Nanodegree and shows the main steps to solve the underlying business needs: data understanding, data preparation, modelling and evaluation.
 The data and outline of this project was provided by Arvato Financial Solutions, a Bertelsmann subsidiary.
+I had an opportunity to practice and showcase my unsupervised and supervised machine learning skills and complete the Udacity Data Science Nanodegree capstone project.
+While brushing off my skills, I also had learn to optimize my coding structures to minimize run time and save memory space.

 The whole project was divided into four parts: